Samuel-Njoroge/etl-in-bash/README.md

    - **Load:** Load the transformed data into a directory named `Gold`.
 Also, confirm that the file has been saved into the folder.

-   Note: Use environment variables for the URL, and call it in your script.
-Write a well-detailed script, add sufficient comments to the script, and print out information for each step.

 ## 2. Your manager has asked you to schedule the script to run daily using cron jobs.
 Schedule the script to run every day at 12:00 AM.

 ### Architecture Diagram.